 Understanding your audience and segmenting your event can be easier with digital events, and doing this carefully will ensure that your event hits the mark for those that attend.
-Considering details such as whether the event is tailored for potential or current members, which types of stakeholders you will invite, and whether you will be mixing different demographics.
+Considering details such as whether the event is tailored for engaged or lost alumni, which types of stakeholders you will invite, and whether you will be mixing different demographics.